saksben/finance-tracker-be-nestjs/README.md

 ## Steps
-Run this at the start to migrate database: npx prisma migrate dev --name init Then this to populate it with default values: npx prisma db seed Can automate this by putting this in package.json: {
+Run this at the start to migrate database: npx prisma migrate dev --name init Then this to populate it with default values: npx prisma db seed If you need to flush and reset the db:
+    First end active sessions in psql with:
+      SELECT pg_terminate_backend(pid)
+      FROM pg_stat_activity
+      WHERE datname = 'finance_tracker'
+      AND pid <> pg_backend_pid();
+    Then drop the db:
+      DROP DATABASE finance_tracker;
+    Then restart the db:
+      CREATE DATABASE finance_tracker;
+    Then migrate your orm again and seed it: npx prisma migrate dev --name flush-db
+      npx prisma generate
+      npx prisma db seed
+  Can automate this by putting this in package.json: {
   "scripts": {
     "start": "node server.js",